eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 ## Code Walkthrough

-To run an example you need a running `iox-roudi` and the waitset publisher `iox-ex-c-waitset-publisher`.
+To run an example you need a running `iox-roudi` and the waitset publisher `iox-c-waitset-publisher`.
 They are identical to the ones introduced in the [icedelivery C example](../icedelivery_in_c).

 ### Gateway